PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 I. Cardinal planes
 ==================

 We can also describe a set of :ref:`cardinal_planes`, where each plane is formed by a pair of the :ref:`cardinal_axes` described above.
 These are the **horizontal**, **vertical**, and **sagittal** planes.

-The sagittal plane is formed by the sagittal and vertical axes (perpendicular to the horizontal axis).
-The horizontal plane is formed by the horizontal and sagittal axes (perpendicular to the vertical axis).
-The vertical plane is formed by the vertical and horizontal axes (perpendicular to the sagittal axis).
+The sagittal plane is formed by the sagittal and vertical axes, and it lies perpendicular to the horizontal axis.
+The horizontal plane is formed by the horizontal and sagittal axes, and it lies perpendicular to the vertical axis.
+The vertical plane is formed by the vertical and horizontal axes, and it lies perpendicular to the sagittal axis.
 These are shown here:

 .. image:: images/shared_planes.png
     :width: 750
     :align: left

 As with the system of axes, the program is quite flexible so that users can decide on an interpretation of the plane system that suits their needs.
 The planes can be defined relative to the positioning of the signer's body or the direction that they're facing, or to a relevant part of the body, for example.
-The central point of origin can be adapted as necessary for the situation, as long as the cardinal planes are always oriented in the same way relative to each other.
+The set of cardinal planes are not fixed in space, and they can move as necessary as long as the planes are always oriented in the same way relative to each other and to the system of cardinal axes as applied for the same circumstance.

 .. image:: images/placeholder.png
     :width: 750
     :align: left

 **(Multiple sets of planes superimposed to show that they can shift as needed)**

-**(the kind of information that can be recorded with only the 'axis direction' and 'plane' options, without circular directions.)** `WHALE <https://asl-lex.org/visualization/?sign=whale>`_

 .. _angled_planes: